whisthq/whist/protocol/README.md

 We also use Doxygen in this repository.
 The Doxy file is `docs/Doxyfile`.
 To generate it, you should first install doxygen via your local package manager, and run `doxygen Doxyfile`.
 This will generate the docs and put them in `docs/html` and `docs/latex`.
 You can view the html docs by opening the index.html page with a web browser.
 We keep the docs gitignored to avoid clutter on the repository, since we don't publish them anywhere.

 ## CI & CD

-### Continuous Deployment

-Every commit to `dev`, `staging` and `master`, as well as each new PR opened or updated, results in a new build being created an uploaded to GitHub Releases.
-These builds are versioned using the following scheme `GITREF-YYYYMMDD.#`, where

--   `GITREF` is either the branch name (such as `dev`) or the PR info (such as `pr255merge` for the merge commit on PR #255)
--   `YYYYMMDD` is the current UTC date
--   `#` is an incrementing integer to disambiguate multiple releases on the same date

-A build of the `client-applications` will also be triggered for each new `protocol` build.
-See that repository's README for more information.

 #### Checks & Tests